|

 because the 1959 treaty gave Egypt -- and Sudan to a lesser degree --

+exclusive rights over the river's use.
 Nile Basin countries are trying hard to reach an agreement to establish

 a new legal framework governing the sharing of Nile waters.
 The political